 2012 - The Rialto, the Singer Building, and the Tower Theatre as we look north toward 8th St. Photo: Bill Counter

 2012 - A detail of the south corner of the marquee with the bonus of a bit of the Wurlitzer Building.
-Photo: Ken McIntyre - Photos of Los Angeles
+It's a photo Ken McIntyre shared with the Photos of Los Angeles private Facebook group.

 2012 - Deserted at night.
 Thanks to Stephen Russo for his photo on the LAHTF Facebook page